Table of Content

 • System BIOS can’t detect the hard drive

-• Hard drive isn’t able to spin up
+• The hard drive isn’t able to spin up.

 Solution:

-Make sure that the CPU fans are working fine.
-Double check that sufficient cooling is delivered to the processor and their peripherals.
-You can also try applying thermal paste between heat sinks of the CPU fan to make it run smoothly.
+Ensure that the CPU fans are working properly.
+Double-check that sufficient cooling is delivered to the processor and peripherals.
+You can also try applying thermal paste between the heat sinks of the CPU fan to make it run smoothly.

-4. Mechanical or Internal Failure
+4. Mechanical Failure

-Mechanical failure in your hard drive can occur due to moving parts, malware or virus attack, bad sectors, improper power supply and so on.
-These reasons could lead to hard drive failure or damage and data corruption.
+Mechanical failure in your hard drive can be caused by moving parts, malware or virus attacks, bad sectors, improper power supply, and other reasons.
+These reasons could lead to hard drive failure or damaged and/or corrupted data.

-Earlier, several rootkit viruses were introduced that used to become active with turning on the system.
-They corrupted the system functioning at BIOS level.
-However, Windows latest versions (8/10) are efficient at detecting such malware and remove it using UEFI technology.
+Earlier, several rootkit viruses were introduced that used to become active with system boot-up.
+They used to corrupt the system’s functioning at the BIOS level.
+However, Windows’ latest versions (8/10/11) can now efficiently detect and remove such malware using UEFI technology.

 Symptoms: